umd-mith/sg-data/data/intro/clean/introduction.md

-How much of Notebook B was in the ur-text is difficult to conjecture: the sometimes "clean" text might mean that the monster's confrontation with the De Laceys (minus Safie) might have been sketched out in the summer of 1816—as most likely was the monster's murder of William (if it is inferred that Justine's trial was part of the ur-text).
-Proceeding further down this road would transform the ur-text into a mini-novel of some length, with only the Captain on the outside and the Arabian on the inside missing from what MWS had drafted in Geneva—that is to say, the ur-text may also have contained a skeletal form of the chapters in England and Scotland where Victor began making a mate for the monster (Draft: Vol. II, Chs.
-11-15—see pages 452-543 in this edition) as well as of the chapters back in Geneva and Evian where the monster murdered Elizabeth on her wedding night (Chs.
-16-17—see pages 544-582).^41^ If these chapters were in the ur-text, the "busier" look to Notebook B (and, in many places, its more inexact pointing) suggests that MWS was doing much more than copying from or embellishing a well-developed
+How much of Notebook B was in the ur-text is difficult to conjecture: the sometimes "clean" text might mean that the monster's confrontation with the De Laceys (minus Safie) might have been sketched out in the summer of 1816---as most likely was the monster's murder of William (if it is inferred that Justine's trial was part of the ur-text).
+Proceeding further down this road would transform the ur-text into a mini-novel of some length, with only the Captain on the outside and the Arabian on the inside missing from what MWS had drafted in Geneva---that is to say, the ur-text may also have contained a skeletal form of the chapters in England and Scotland where Victor began making a mate for the monster (Draft: Vol. II, Chs.
+11--15---see pages 452--543 in this edition) as well as of the chapters back in Geneva and Evian where the monster murdered Elizabeth on her wedding night (Chs.
+16--17---see pages 544--582).^41^ If these chapters were in the ur-text, the "busier" look to Notebook B (and, in many places, its more inexact pointing) suggests that MWS was doing much more than copying from or embellishing a well-developed